 While deleting profiles is an easy way to fix the issue, it does not always work.
 What if you forgot the iTunes backup password?
 Correct!
-You need to get rid of the backup password first.
-Since there are not many solutions when it comes to removing the forgotten password from your iTunes backups, you need to seek help from third-party tools such as AnyUnlock – iPhone Password Unlocker to uncheck encrypt iPhone backup without password.
-It allows you to decrypt your iTunes backups.
-Using this feature, you can also get back your iTunes backups.
-This app does not require you to recall or enter any old iTunes passwords to remove the password.
+You need to get rid of the backup password first of all.
+Since there are not many solutions for you to remove the forgotten password from your iTunes backup, you need to turn to some professional toolkit such as AnyUnlock – iPhone Password Unlocker to uncheck encrypt local backup in iTunes without password.
+AnyUnlock’s iPhone backup unlocker feature allows you to decrypt your iTunes backups.
+Also, its iTunes backup password recovery feature enables you to get back forgotten iPhone backup password.

 Once the password is removed, your backups will be password-free.
 After that, you can easily uncheck encrypt iPhone backup without a password.
 The following shows how you can use AnyUnlock to unlock your iTunes backups.

 Step 1.
-Download AnyUnlock from its official website and install it on your computer.
+Free download AnyUnlock and install it on your computer.
 Launch the app and you will find several options on the main interface.
 Click on Remove iTunes Backup Encryption.
 It helps you remove password protection from your backups.